-Bookings are now open for the upcoming winter season.
 Reservations can be made for a minimum of one night, but you will have a more complete experience if you allow at least a few days on the bus and let the nomads know what activities would give you the best trip possible.

 The Sandy Feet joined The Nomads Bus as media nomads for a week in both the spring and autumn seasons and received a complementary stay in order to fully experience life on the bus.
 However, as always, all opinions expressed are our own.

 All photography is property of The Sandy Feet unless stated otherwise and cannot be reproduced or amended without our permission.